ATXLtheAxolotl/AutoMod/README.md

 This plugin is **almost** complete, here is what is the to-do list.
 - Whitelist command in discord
 - Unwhitelist command in discord
-- More accurate anti-device spoofing
+- ~~More accurate anti-device spoofing~~
+- Provide ability to customize how far back to check for device spoofing